ctalk/my-demo-repository/README.md

 ### Setup
 The Bank Projects is designed to be used with a JDBC connection to PostgreSQL.
-It is typically run with the following authentication information:
+It is typically run with the following authentication information defined in environment
+variables:

 - Java Environment
-  - DB_USER should be your database login.
+  - DB_USER - the database login.
   - DB_PASSWORD - the database password.
-  - DB_URL - The JDBC URL of the database.  jdbc:postgresql://localhost:5432/
+  - DB_URL - The JDBC URL of the database.
+(Ex: jdbc:postgresql://localhost:5432/)

 ### Initialization
 The program initializes the bank_app schema (basically, everything in